-- 3.1.3 Objective: Meet the existing and future demands of the population for community and social services. - A. Policy: COMMUNITY SERVICES: Maintain and support organizations, services and facilities which provide outreach, education and support services designed to assist the citizens of the county in areas related to: aging; agriculture; alcoholism and substance abuse treatment and prevention; arts, crafts, theater, history; civics; community planning; information and referral; legal; medical; and media services. - B. Policy: SOCIAL SERVICES: Support and administer federal and state financial programs necessary to assist citizens of the county in areas related to: income assistance; welfare programs; medical assistance; adult services; child support; child welfare; daycare assistance. - 3.1.4 Objective: Meet the existing and future demands for public education and information coordinated with overall quality of life and development goals of the county. - A. Policy: Ensure adequate availability and adequacy of SCHOOLS AND EDUCATIONAL RESOURCES - Maintain the 6 year School Facilities Master Plan, which is updated annually based on enrollment projections.
+- A. Policy: COMMUNITY SERVICES: Maintain and support organizations, services and facilities which provide outreach, education and support services designed to assist the citizens of the county in areas related to: aging; agriculture; alcoholism and substance abuse treatment and prevention; arts, crafts, theater, history; civics; community planning; information and referral; legal; medical; and media services. - B. Policy: SOCIAL SERVICES: Support and administer federal and state financial programs necessary to assist citizens of the county in areas related to: income assistance; welfare programs; medical assistance; adult services; child support; child welfare; daycare assistance. - 3.1.4 Objective: Meet the existing and future demands for public education and information coordinated with overall quality of life and development goals of the county. - A. Policy: Ensure adequate availability and adequacy of SCHOOLS AND EDUCATIONAL RESOURCES - i.
+Maintain the 6 year School Facilities Master Plan, which is updated annually based on enrollment projections. - ii.
+Develop a full spectrum educational system recognized statewide, as a positive attribute of St. Mary's County. - a.
+Maintain a comprehensive educational program for students. - b.
+Measure success to chart program effectiveness and student performance. - c.
+Offer a variety of credit and noncredit courses, student services and specialized educational programs through the Community College system for all high school graduates and other qualifying adults. - d.
+Support curricula and programs which further the economic development goals, including technical training and continuing education for adults. - Respond to the demand for graduate and upper level undergraduate programs and courses in technical and nontechnical areas.
+The Southern Maryland Higher Education Center has been established to meet this demand. - ii) Create enticements to ensure the continued support from John Hopkins University, the University of Maryland and George Washington University to provide adequate resources for a viable master's program in engineering and applied sciences. - e.
+Support investment in facilities and programs at St. Mary's College, increase community/university interaction and seek opportunities to create partnerships which utilize and expand on educational and cultural resources. - f.
+Form and develop a performing arts center with multiple uses. - B. Policy: Ensure availability of adequate LIBRARIES - i.
+Expand existing facilities and construct new satellite libraries to accommodate the 100,000 additional collection items, 197 additional reader seats, computer research workstations, and additional public meeting space in approximately 30,000 additional square feet to serve the 2020 population.